-Corbeau Hangs Interview: ‘I like to call it tragic hope’
+Corbeau Hangs interview: ‘I like to call it tragic hope’

 Manuel: I think it’s just simple, at the core it’s Dark-Wave.
 I try to draw from various subgenres in 80s Goth sounds from Goth-Rock to Post-Punk to Industrial/Techno to movie Soundtracks.
 I try to maintain that 80s feel while trying to recreate songs from my favorite albums and artists.
 I tend to pick up the details in songs that might not be super notable and try to incorporate them.
 I think trying to emulate different pieces of your favorite artists and molding it into a Frankenstein’s monster of your own will come out with a very unique personality.
 I hope that translates with our music.

-Q: You’ve already played a number of live shows.
+Q: You’ve already played a number of live shows with Corbeau Hangs.
 How would you describe what Corbeau Hangs represents on stage at this point?
-And what are your plans for future performances—possibly outside the US as well?
+And what are your plans for future performances – possibly outside the US as well?

 Manuel: I think we try to represent what Corbeau Hangs is in and out of stage and that is tragic hope.
 We will always be outspoken about the current political climate and our ideals.
 We try to translate that into our live performances and showcase the passion we have for the project and for the issues we talk about in our music and with that we hope we sound good doing it haha